Make an appointment

 8 common types of headaches and how to treat them (a complete guide)

-by Dr Lillie Lines / Last updated July 19, 2023
+Last updated July 19, 2023

 If you get headaches, know that you're not alone.
 According to the World Health Organization, nearly half of all adults have had at least one headache within the last year.1(Source: World Health Organization)